-Investor contributions are deposited by the Treasurer into the Fund which is managed and invested by the Superannuation Funds Management Corporation of South Australia (Funds SA).
+Investor contributions are deposited by the Treasurer into the Fund which are managed and invested by the Superannuation Funds Management Corporation of South Australia (Funds SA).

-The Fund is an exempt public sector superannuation entity and operates on a not-for-profit basis b) South Australian Superannuation Board c) Superannuation Funds Management Corporation of South Australia
+The Fund is an exempt public sector superannuation entity and operates on a not-for-profit basis.

+b) South Australian Superannuation Board